iiShreya/Q_Learning_with_FrozenLake/README.md

 ## Step 3: Performing action At, gets reward Rt+1 and next state St+1
 ## Step 4: Update Q(St, At)

+## Simply,
+-Trains Q-Function (an action-value function) which internally is a Q-table that contains all the state-action pair values.
+-Given a state and action, the Q-Function will search in its Q-table, the corresponding value.
+-When the training is done, an optimal Q-function is obtained, which means an optimal Q-Table is obtained.
+-Since there is an optimal Q-function, there is an optimal policy because for each state the best action to take is now known.

 # Q-Learning Equation
 ![Alt Text](https://github.com/iiShreya/Q_Learning_with_FrozenLake/blob/master/images/q%20learning%20eqn.jpg)